mrklaney/stocks-dashboard-lab/README.md

+## Step 3: IOT lab steps

+This portion of the lab is available as a Zeppelin notebook that automates the steps.

+Audience:

+For those looking for an automated 'IOT' demo with minimal CLI steps required For students enrolled into the "Technical Sales Professional" or the "Partnerworks Architecture Professional" course.
+Materials:

+Web version (readonly) of notebook available here
+Code available here

+To Install:

+The notebook should already be installed.
+Look at the list of notebooks for "Single View demo."
+If needed, install the notebook on current HDP sandbox (where Zeppelin is already installed):
-## Step 3: Install NiFi and Solr on HDP Sandbox
+Install NiFi and Solr on HDP Sandbox

 Nifi and Solr are both available as services on HDP 2.5, but require some installation steps.